Over the past few weeks I had the outstanding

 worldwide.

-After she was done, Paula stood back up again,
+After finishing, Paula stood back up again,

-crossed the finished line, and achieved what she initially set out to do: she
+crossed the finish line, and achieved what she initially wanted: becoming the world's fastest female marathon runner.

 And the rest is history.